 When you think of Japan, the first artwork that comes to mind is “The Great Wave”.
-This world-famous, iconic work by Hokusai used the same technique : Ukiyo-E.
+This world-famous, iconic work by Hokusai is a fine example of the Ukiyo-e art form.

-But this technique is older than Hokusai’s Great Wave (1829-1833), though it wouldn’t be wrong to claim that Hokusai and his peers popularized the Ukiyo-e art!
-The name of the technique means Floating (Uki) World (yo) Pictures (e); the term actually reflects the themes of these prints – entertainment, dance, leisurely activities, cherry blossom viewing, etc. According to Wikipedia, this is aptly described as the “urban lifestyle – especially the pleasure seeking aspects of the Edo period in Japan”
+Ukiyo-e is older than Hokusai’s Great Wave (1829-1833), though it wouldn’t be wrong to claim that Hokusai and his peers popularized the art form!
+The name of the technique means Floating (Uki) World (yo) Pictures (e); the term actually refers to the themes of these prints – entertainment, dance, leisurely activities, cherry blossom viewing, etc. According to Wikipedia, this is aptly described as the “urban lifestyle – especially the pleasure seeking aspects of the Edo period in Japan”